0x4447/0x4447-article-how-to-think-about-the-AWS-infrastructure/06_User_Data/README.md

 # The Mysterious User Data

-Each EC2 Instance has a feature that is not well explained nor talk much about.
-It has the mysterious name of `User data` and it is hidden in the 3th tab/step `3.
-Configure Instance` under a folded section called `Advanced Details` when you create a new EC2 instance.
+Each EC2 Instance has a feature that isn't thoroughly explained or even discussed.
+It's mysteriously named "User data", and it's hidden in the third tab/Step 3.
+"Configure Instance" under a folded section called "Advanced Details" when you create a new EC2 instance.

-If you unfold this section you'll get a form where you can add some data.
-If you paste or add a Bash script, then this script will be executed when the new machine boots after the network cards comes on-line.
+If you unfold this section, you'll have a form in which you can add some data.
+If you paste or add a Bash script, the script will execute when the new machine boots and after the network cards comes on-line.

-This gives you the ability to have identical servers each time you start a new one just by pasting a Bash script that you designed.
+This enables you to have identical servers each time you start a new instance, just by pasting a Bash script you designed.

 # Example

-This means that you can make sure that you'll have all the applications that you need, language support and more.
-But not limited to being able to edit, change, delete reshuffle any file in the system.
+This means that you can ensure that you have all needed applications, language support, and more.
+But it's not limited; you're able to edit, change, delete, or reshuffle any file in the system.

-# Env Variables for your app
+# Env Variables for Your App

-This means also that if you were to paste a script like this:
+It also means that if you pasted a script like this...

 ```
 #!/bin/bash